prokopst/BackendTaskPilot/README.md

 ## The original requirements

 > [!IMPORTANT]
-> These are the original requirements which were supposed to be satisfied.
-Your task is not to create such service,
-> but to review the intern's attempt.
+> These are the original requirements which were supposed to be satisfied by a fictional intern.
+Your task is not to create such service, but to review the intern's attempt.

 As part of the property management system (PMS) we let customers define their own exchange rates, however couple of customers expressed interest in using the official exchange rates.